frostney/my-tech-stack/README.md

 * Slack
 * Github Issues

 I prefer asynchronous communication.
 Github issues is where I formulate my ideas for discussion and create task issues out of those.
+I like to do "umbrella" tasks which group certain issues for a specific milestone, release or task group.

 ### Development workflow
 * Github Flow
 * ZenHub

-I have used Trello before and I found it to be too liberal.
+I have used Trello before and I found it to be way too liberal.
+With Trello I felt there was the need for someone to organize the boards and enforce certain standards on how the boards should be used.
+Where Trello worked really well for me was couple of days or single-week projects.

 ### Local development workflow
 * Vagrant